gabrielcopa96/gabrielcopa96/README.md

 <h1 align="center">Hi 👋, I'm Gabriel Marcelo Copa</h1>
 <h3 align="center">I am a System Analyst Technician and full stack developer, passionate about programming and web development.
 I studied full stack developer at Soy Herny and acquired all the necessary knowledge to start my path in this world of programming</h3>

-- 👯 I’m looking to collaborate on **Final project - SevenDevs NFT**

 - 💬 Ask me about **React JS, Node JS, HTML, CSS3**

 <h3 align="left">Connect with me:</h3>